adhamhaithameid/Spotify-clone/README.md

 # Spotify Clone
 - This project is part of the Codveda internship as a Front End Engineer.
 [Internship Offer Letter](https://www.linkedin.com/embed/feed/update/urn:li:ugcPost:7324392120541151233)
+- Go Check the Youtube Video of the Project.
+[Youtube Video](https://youtu.be/HrllDoqMrGA)

 ## Project Overview
 A modern web application clone of Spotify built with React and Tailwind CSS